-"We intended someday to demolish it, and to build a house big enough to live in and take care of our parents, but then he passed away unexpectedly and so we had to decide what to with the property.”
+"We intended someday to demolish it, and to build a house big enough to live in and take care of our parents, but then he passed away unexpectedly and so we had to decide what to with the property,” Jerremy said.

-Jerremy and his growing family lived in a 70 year old home in Shrewsbury.
-A fine home in its own right, the house just didn’t feel right for their growing family.
+The Shrewsbury home the Strassners had purchased together and was close to 70-years-old.
+A fine home in its own right, their family had begun to outgrown it.
 “It didn’t have much of a yard for our kids to play in, and because of its age, the house was requiring a great deal of upkeep and expense.”

-3) Lots of natural light throughout the home.
+- Lots of natural light throughout the home.

-An unexpected feature that I loved the HVAC, fresh air system and the efficiency of the house.
-Not that it's a feature, but also not have to worry about the basement leaking every spring and fall.
-I like that I don't have to worry about all of the things that need fixing.
-Also we now have the space to entertain so we have people over more frequently.
+The Strassners loved the updated, open design of their home and the location but they were especially happy about the high-performance HVAC and fresh air system, the increased energy efficiency, and the durability of their new home.
+"I like that I don't have to worry about all of the things that need fixing.
+And we now have the space to entertain so we have people over more frequently," Jerremy said.